 Experiential learning is a holistic learning model based on an integrative process where students first obtain knowledge, then perform an activity (generally with some “real-world” application), and finally reflect on the experience (Kolb 1984), often iteratively.
 “Experiential” can refer to any learning where instructors guide students to apply conceptual knowledge in actual situations or settings.
 Classic scenarios include activities and experiences held outside of class.
 But, it also includes more conventional active learning techniques used in the classroom, such as simulations, case studies, and material study.
 With the transition to remote learning, experiential learning in studio, performing arts, and collection-based courses requires some creativity and alteration.

-To plan for the academic year, a Studio, Performing Arts, and Collection-based Courses (SPAC) Task Force was formed from Yale Faculty of Arts and Sciences to provide guidance for SPAC instructors.
+To plan for the 2020-21 academic year, a Studio, Performing Arts, and Collection-based Courses (SPAC) Task Force was formed from Yale Faculty of Arts and Sciences to provide guidance for teaching Yale SPAC courses online.
+The guidance remains relevant for all periods of remote instruction.
 Below we highlight a sample of pedagogical strategies developed by the SPAC task force and the Poorvu Center to inspire creative solutions to teaching studio, performing arts, and collection-based courses remotely.
 You may also view the full list of recommendations from the Studio, Performing Arts, and Collection-based (SPAC) Courses Task Force.

 - Prioritize courses best suited to remote instruction.
 Fully planning, preparing, and resourcing courses intended for remote delivery will encourage more effective uses of instructor time and better outcomes for students than planning for in-person courses.